 2.We get to travel ANY TIME and AS MANY TIME as we want.

-Well, I don’t print money, so i can’t travel “as many times as i want” and secondly, I need to be accountable to my clients.
+Well, I don’t print money, so I can’t travel “as many times as I want” and secondly, I need to be accountable to my clients.
 I can’t just DISAPPEAR anytime I want.
 I will need to notify my clients about my travel schedules.
 For short travels, like 3 -4 days, usually I will have to inform my clients 3-4 weeks in advance.
-And longer travels like a week or more, usually I will inform them 2-3 months in advance, because people tend to forget unimportant stuff.
-Me going over seas is not important to them, until they need me to work on something urgently.
+And longer travels like a week or more, usually I will inform them 2-3 months in advance because people tend to forget unimportant stuff.
+Me going overseas is not important to them until they need me to work on something urgently.

-So usually I would like my vacation to fall on long weekends or the christmas season, where everyone is on holiday mood.
-So the number of emails and phone calls I get will be at it’s minimum.
+So usually I would like my vacation to fall on long weekends or the Christmas season, where everyone is on holiday mood.
+So the number of emails and phone calls I get will be at its minimum.

-3. I am my own boss, no body breaths down my neck when I work
+3. I am my own boss, nobody breaths down my neck when I work

 Sure I am my own boss as I set the price and deal with the clients directly.
-But I am accountable to all my clients, THEY will breath down my neck from time to time, they will ask things like what your boss will ask.
+But I am accountable to all my clients, THEY will breathe down my neck from time to time, they will ask things like what your boss will ask.

-“Is the brochure done?”
+“Is the brochure design done?”